-For more information regarding LCD, please refer to the Legal Footnotes section.
+For more information regarding LCD, refer to the Legal Footnotes section.

 Display hinges The display hinges allow the display panel to be positioned at a variety of easy-to-view angles.
-Keyboard Your computer's keyboard contains character keys, control keys, function keys, and special Windows keys, providing all the functionality of a full-size keyboard.
+Keyboard The keyboard contains character keys, control keys, function keys, and special Windows keys, providing all the functionality of a full-size keyboard.
 Refer to the The Keyboard section for details.
-Power button Press this button to turn the computer's power on or off.
+Power button Press this button to power on/off the computer.

-G. G. G. G. G. G. G. G. G. G. G. G. G. G NFC (Near Field Communication) detection area NFC (Near Field Communication) initiates interactions immediately between people and objects close the computer.
-NFC enables quick ad-hoc connections from PC to PC, or PC to device, through simple physical touch, without the pre-requisite of formal pairing.
-The interactions are intended to be quick, simple and delightful, simplifying the interactions with daily used devices and promoting a more social computing experience.
-Some models are equipped with NFC function.
 AccuPoint A pointer control device located in the center of the keyboard is used to control the on-screen pointer.
 Some models are equipped with an AccuPoint.
 AccuPoint control buttons Control buttons below the keyboard let you select menu items or manipulate text and graphics designated by the on-screen pointer.
-Only models equipped with an AccuPoint are equipped with AccuPoint control buttons. ĝ Touch Pad ON/OFF indicator Double tap this indicator to enable/disable the Touch Pad.
-The indicator shows the status of the Touch Pad: Enabled: off Disabled: glows white eco indicator Double tap this indicator to launch the TOSHIBA eco Utility.
+Only models equipped with an AccuPoint are equipped with AccuPoint control buttons. Ŷ Touch Pad ON/OFF indicator Double tap this indicator to enable/disable the Touch Pad.
+The indicator shows the status of the Touch Pad: Enabled: off Disabled: glows white TOSHIBA eco indicator Double tap this indicator to launch the TOSHIBA eco Utility.
 Touch Pad The Touch Pad located in the palm rest is used to control the movement of the on-screen pointer.
 To use the Touch Pad, simply touch and move your fingertip across it in the direction you want the on-screen pointer to go.
-Touch Pad control buttons The two buttons below the Touch Pad are used like the buttons on a standard mouse - press the left button to select a menu item or to manipulate text or graphics designated by the pointer, and press the right button to display a menu or other function depending on the software you are using.
+Touch Pad control buttons The two buttons located on the bottom of the Touch Pad are used like the buttons on a standard mouse.
+Press the left button to select a menu item or to manipulate text or graphics designated by the pointer, and press the right button to display a menu or other function depending on the software you are using.
 Fingerprint Sensor This sensor enables you to enroll and recognize a fingerprint.
-Some models are equipped with a Fingerprint Sensor. ▶⁄/ DC IN/Battery indicator The DC IN/Battery indicator shows the condition of the DC IN and the battery's charge - white indicates the battery is fully charged while the power is being correctly supplied from the AC power adaptor.
-Please refer to the Power Condition Description section for more information on this feature. () Power indicator The Power indicator normally glows white when the computer is turned on.
-However, if you turn the computer off into Sleep Mode, this indicator will flash amber.
-0 SSD indicator The SSD indicator blinks white whenever the computer is accessing the built-in SSD.
+Some models are equipped with a Fingerprint Sensor. ₽⁄(DC IN/Battery indicator The DC IN/Battery indicator shows the condition of the DC IN and the battery charge status.
+White indicates the battery is fully charged while the power is being correctly supplied from the AC power adaptor.
+Refer to the Power Condition Descriptions section for more information on this feature.